← Visit Appcues.com

 Tooltip uses cases and examples to use in your product

 Tooltips should be treated as annotations—they help explain things, but they aren’t the main attraction.
-Tooltips enhance UX in a wide range of use cases, including:
+They can be applied in a variety of contexts to enhance user experience and drive product adoption.
+Here are some popular use cases:

 User onboarding tooltips